bryik/aframe-bmfont-text-component/README.md

 These default to hosted "DejaVu-sdf.fnt" and "DejaVu-sdf.png" files thanks to RawGit.

 A guide for generating SDF fonts can be found [here](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts).
-I've tried it with [Arial Black](http://i.imgur.com/iWtXHm5.png) and the result was good.
+I tried it with [Arial Black](http://i.imgur.com/iWtXHm5.png) and the result was good.

 ### Advanced Usage